MemoryMeld/MemoryMeld.github.io/_posts/2023-11-12-angr-full-binary.md

 ![](/assets/posts/2023-11-12-angr-full-binary/sent_angr_payload.bmp)

-Reflecting on the test, it's evident that Angr showcases significant prowess in analyzing entire binaries to unveil shallow bugs.
-Moreover, when tasked with specific functions, Angr demonstrates exceptional capabilities.
-While the payload generation may not be immediately relevant, the ability to identify and isolate sections of code proves invaluable, enabling researchers to efficiently prioritize their reverse engineering efforts.
+Looking back on the test, it's clear that Angr is highly effective at analyzing whole binaries to uncover simpler bugs.
+When focused on specific functions, its capabilities really stand out.
+While payload generation might not be the most relevant in this case, Angr's ability to pinpoint and isolate key sections of code is incredibly useful, allowing researchers to efficiently prioritize their reverse engineering efforts.
+I appreciate everyone taking the time to read this blog and hopefully find it useful!